-Cable 14 is pleased to provide access to a number of local Houses of Worship who desire to broadcast weekly services.
-The Canadian Radio Television and Telecommunication Commission has determined that those who broadcast religious programming have an obligation to offer differing views on matters of general public concern and, at the same time, must expose the audience to different points of view on religion itself.
+Cable 14 is pleased to provide access to several local Houses of Worship who desire to broadcast weekly services.
+The Canadian Radio-Television and Telecommunication Commission has determined that those who broadcast religious programming have an obligation to offer differing views on matters of general public concern and, at the same time, must expose the audience to different points of view on religion itself.

 Cable 14 will make a defined number of weekly schedule opportunities available to local Houses of Worship.
-The application process will be similar to the process for other content on Cable 14, however it is expected that this content will be delivered by the local House of Worship (ready-to-broadcast) by Cable 14.
+The application process will be similar to the process for other content on Cable 14; however, it is expected that the content will be delivered "ready-for-broadcast" by Cable 14.